DataBiosphere/stairway/FLIGHT_DEVELOPER_GUIDE.md

  * Your flight object can be reconstituted from the Stairway database

 Restarting each step does not change the flow of your flight.
-It will make it a bit slower as the flight object is reconstructed.
+It will make it a bit slower as the flight object is reconstructed and the flight is queued on to the thread pool.

 ### Fail at Specific Steps <a name="failsteps"></a>